dlbewley/guifreelife-src/content/blog/OpenShift-Virtualization-on-vSphere.md

 ## Cloning the Existing RHCOS Template as a VM

 The [OpenShift Machine API operator][7] builds nodes in vSphere by cloning a guest template that was created during cluster installation.
-There are changes that must be made to this template to allow for nested virtualization.
+This template does not include settings required for nested virtualization.

 Clone the "_\*rhcos_" template to a virtual machine so that it is possible to make edits.
 Give the VM a name that matches the template with "_-cnv_" on the end.
 So _"hub-7vxwj-rhcos"_ becomes _"hub-7vxwj-rhcos-cnv"_.

 📓 We are using "cnv" as shorthand for Container Native Virtualization which predates the OpenShift Virtualization name.
 ## Customizing the Temporary VM

 This VM is temporary.
 Don't boot it.
-We just want to make some changes to it that aren't possible to do with a static template.
+We just want to use it to make some changes that aren't possible to make on a static template.

 >**Make These Changes**
 > * Enable these CPU features: Hardware virtualization, IOMMU, Performance counters